 To avoid any misunderstanding, it should be noted that Jesus' mercy was not expressed by putting moral law in parentheses.
 For Jesus, good is good and evil is evil.
 Mercy does not change the connotations of sin but consumes it in a fire of love.

 Posted by prepareformass on December 7, 2009

-This entry was posted on December 7, 2009 at 1:32 am and is filed under 3rd Sunday of Advent, Advent, catholic, catholicism, christianity, church, gaudette sunday, jesus, jesus christ, Prepare for Mass, Third Sunday of Advent, year c.
+This entry was posted on December 7, 2009 at 1:32 am and is filed under 3rd Sunday of Advent, 3rd Sunday of Advent Year C, Advent, catholic, catholicism, christianity, church, gaudette sunday, jesus, jesus christ, Prepare for Mass, Third Sunday of Advent, Third Sunday of Advent Year C, year c.
 Tagged: 3rd Sunday of Advent, advent 2009, advent 2009 resources, catholic, catholicism, christ, christian, christianity, church, gaudette sunday, Gladness, jesus, joy, joy to the world, Peace, Prepare for Mass, sunday mass preparation, sunday mass readings, Third Sunday of Advent.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.